DhirenV01/portfolio/pages/posts/index.md

 - Used HTML for the user interface and MySQL for the database server
 - Worked in Java and JDBC for connectivity between the user interface and database server

-Feel free to customize the content further according to your preferences.
-Once you're satisfied, save the file, commit the changes, and push them to your repository.